mlflow/mlflow/docs/source/getting-started/registering-first-model/step2-explore-registered-model.rst

 Given that we're using our local filesystem as our tracking server and model registry, let's observe the directory structure created when running the python script in the prior step.

-Before diving in, it's import to note that Mlflow is designed to abstract complexity from the user and this directory structure is just for illustration purposes.
+Before diving in, it's import to note that MLflow is designed to abstract complexity from the user and this directory structure is just for illustration purposes.
 Furthermore, on remote deployments, which is recommended for production use cases, the tracking server will be on object store (S3, ADLS, GCS, etc.) and the model registry will be on a relational database